dhruvmohan/Capgemeni---Sogeti/README.md

    To run these tests on local machine

    a.
-Pull the repo on local machine from Gitlab
+Pull the repo on local machine from Github

    b.
 Open the 'Capgemeni - Sogeti' test folder in any IDE.
 I used VS Code.